Key Environmental Performance Area:

 Qingdao Haier (“Haier”) is a leading white goods brand in China that designs, manufactures, and sells consumer electronics and home appliances.

 Haier focuses significant resources on product research and development in order to design, market, and sell products that are both more efficient and cost-effective.
-Examples of this emphasis are Haier’s Intelligent Air Conditioners, which utilize a number of innovative technologies to provide improved energy efficiency, healthier air, and more comfort.
-According to the company’s assessments, these technologies have the following impacts.
+Haier’s Intelligent Air Conditioners exemplify this approach through the utilization of innovative technologies that provide improved energy efficiency, healthier air, and more comfort.
+According to the company’s assessments, these technologies have the following impacts:

 Improved Energy Efficiency